A Minneapolis school asked for groceries to help the families in looted communities. They received thousands. - Local News 8

 “We still don’t know how much we received.
 It was so much more than we needed and it just kept going up.”
 Nelson told CNN.
 “The line of cars bringing donations went for blocks and blocks in every direction from the school.
 And they just kept coming.”

-The social media appeal for groceries was shared well beyond the school’ families, and Nelson said some of the people donating came from out of state.
+The social media appeal for groceries was shared well beyond the schools’ families, and Nelson said some of the people donating came from out of state.

 While donations exceeded expectations, so, too, did the need for help; hundreds of families came seeking groceries.